Verifying...

 The mapping layer binds them together — a config file, a JSON blob, a runtime lookup, whatever fits

-The thing that makes this actually work is the loop: agent organizes → human decides in the tool → the system leaves a trace.
+The loop: agent organizes → human decides → the system leaves a trace

 This isn't an abstract framework.
 It has a shape.
-One example from what we've been building recently — a plugin that keeps a theme system in sync with a project's color library.
+One example from what I've been building — a plugin that keeps a theme system in sync with a project's color library.
 The agent's job isn't to make design choices.
 It's narrower than that: scan every color asset in the current project, match it against the 32 semantic slots the design system defines, and lay the results out.

 Auto-matched slots show a green check.
 Manually locked slots (where the designer has overridden the agent) carry a purple mark.
 Unmatched slots get a warning icon.
 Orphaned bindings (where the resource a slot pointed to has been deleted) get flagged.
 A designer opens this panel and in seconds knows exactly where to look.
 They don't start from zero.
 They respond to the agent's proposal — accept it, or override it.
 The override is captured as "manual lock," so the next time the agent runs, it won't undo the decision.

-The decision happens inside the tool, not in Slack.
 This is the part that matters.
 In the old world, alignment work happened in chat threads, in verbal handoffs, in comments buried three layers deep in a Figma file.
 Now the whole causal chain lives in the tool's interface: who changed what, when, why, and what the system will do about it next.
 The design system itself becomes a maintained, auditable asset — not a set of conventions surviving only in a Figma file and the margins of a codebase.

 The third compromise worth reopening is the boundary between live and static.